How to Sort By Multiple Columns in Google Sheets

 Sorted Data result

-In this example, I have shown you how to do this with two columns, but you can sort by more than two columns as well using the same steps.
+In this example, I have shown you how to double sort in Google Sheets, but you can sort by more than two columns as well using the same steps.
 Just repeat steps 6 and 7 for more columns.

 Pro Tip: In case you may need to revert back to original data, add an additional column (I call these helper columns) and have serial numbers in it (1 in the first cell, 2 in the cell below it and so on).
 When you want to revert to the original order, simply sort based on this helper column.